motdotla/writings/articles/beginners-guide-to-sendgrid-parse-api.md

 ### Send an Email

 From your personal gmail, yahoo mail or wherever send an email to `inbound@the-hostname-you-setup.com`.
 The app you have running will intercept it, parse it, and deliver the contents back to you.

+It could take up to 1 minute to arrive.
 The contents will look something [like this](https://gist.github.com/scottmotte/6642578/raw/d66d703abdd45addec9e8ff7aa92214db7dda326/gistfile1.txt).

 Congrats you just learned how to setup the SendGrid Parse API!